 - Write a nice holiday message: Always write a heartfelt message and send season’s greetings when drafting your holiday card.
 You can also add a holiday saying to make your message standout.
 What goes inside your holiday card is just as important as presentation so be sure to use tips on what to write in a holiday card to perfect your message.

 - Choose a closing: Before stuffing your envelopes, don’t forget to sign your holiday card with a warm signature.
 You can choose your card closings based on your relationship with the recipient.
 Some closings will be professional for business holiday cards and others super friendly for loved ones.
+Once you close the card, you can seal the envelope with a festive and personalized holiday sticker.

 - Send out Holiday cards on time: The best time to send out Holiday cards is the first week of December.
 This is a great time frame to use if you want to avoid the risk of your cards arriving too late.
 You can even send your cards out in early-mid November to avoid the holiday card rush, as long as you’re sending a general “Happy Holidays” card.
 However, if you’re sending out Christmas cards specifically, you shouldn’t send cards out earlier than the week before Thanksgiving so your greeting doesn’t seem overzealous.
 Christmas cards should be sent in the first week of December.